 Around the World

-- With support from our partners, Project HOPE is mobilizing PPE to high-risk countries including China, Colombia, Dominican Republic, Ethiopia, Indonesia, Malawi, North Macedonia, and the Philippines.
+- With support from our partners, Project HOPE is mobilizing PPE to high-risk countries including China, Colombia, Dominican Republic, Ecuador, Ethiopia, Indonesia, Malawi, Namibia, North Macedonia, the Philippines, and Uzbekistan.
 HOPE is also ramping up vital training and contact tracing in at-risk countries.

 - In Colombia, Project HOPE is supporting contract tracing, lab confirmation, screening, and patient care.
 Working in coordination with the Pan American Health Organization (PAHO) and the Departmental Institute of Health (IDS), HOPE has also established a triage and screening system for respiratory patients in Villa del Rosario.

 - In collaboration with Project ECHO at the University of New Mexico, HOPE recently launched the first of a weekly series of COVID-19 ECHO sessions to 133 physicians and nurses in Latin America & the Caribbean.

 - Project HOPE was one of the only international relief organizations responding on the ground in China throughout the coronavirus outbreak, providing millions of facemasks, isolation gowns, protective coveralls, exam gloves, and other protective gear.
 HOPE also provided lifesaving medical equipment to support patient care and treatment, including disinfection machines, medical air compressors, and ventilators.